feathersjs-ecosystem/feathers-hooks/README.md

 [![Build Status](https://travis-ci.org/feathersjs/feathers-hooks.png?branch=master)](https://travis-ci.org/feathersjs/feathers-hooks)

-> Before and after service method call hooks for easy authorization and processing.
+> Middleware for Feathers service methods

 ## Getting Started

-To install feathers-hooks from [npm](https://www.npmjs.org/), run:
+`feathers-hooks` allow to register composable middleware functions before or after a Feathers service method executes to easily decouple things like authorization and pre- or post processing from your service logic.
+To install from [npm](https://www.npmjs.com/package/feathers-hooks), run:

 ```bash
 $ npm install feathers-hooks --save
 ```

-Finally, to use the plugin in your Feathers app:
+Then, to use the plugin in your Feathers app:

 ```javascript
 var feathers = require('feathers');